JibbSmart/JoyShockMapper/README.md

 ZR_MODE = X_RT
 ```

-You will also a default xbox layout in the GyroConfigs folder that you can use to set up a standard xbox controller configuration.
+You will also find a default xbox layout in the GyroConfigs folder that you can use to set up a standard xbox controller configuration.
 But of course, you can remap buttons elsewhere, or combine them in using the event modifiers, chords, simultaneous presses and such.

 ```
+GyroConfigs/xbox.txt # load the generic xbox mapping

 # Map the dpad as chords of the face buttons
 L3 = NONE
 L3,N = X_UP